AlgoMaster Logo

 Newer Models Are Getting Better

-But the gap has not closed entirely.
-If you are building a multilingual application, you should always test token counts across your target languages and factor the overhead into your cost estimates.
+The gap has not disappeared.
+If you are building a multilingual application, test token counts across your target languages and include that overhead in cost estimates, prompt budgets, and retrieval chunk sizes.

 Token Counting and Cost Estimation